College of Science and Health > Academics > Health Sciences > Student Resources > FAQ

 Please note that these are Lincoln Park Campus locations.
 Loop campus offices can be found on the websites linked.

-Experiential learning is about learning from doing.
-The options for fulfilling your Experiential Learning requirement are numerous.
-Some students fulfill it in conjunction with an internship or job, some through a study abroad or service program, some through positions on campus like Chicago Quarter Mentor or Resident Assistant, some through doing research with faculty, and some through service-learning courses.
+Experiential Learning is about learning from doing.
+Some students fulfill the Experiential Learning requirement (or JYEL, as it was formerly called) in conjunction with an internship or job, some through a study abroad or a service program, some through positions on campus like Chicago Quarter Mentor or Resident Assistant, some through doing research with faculty, and some through service-learning courses.
 The important thing to remember is that you are doing something, and then taking a class where you will learn from that experience and earn credit to complete the requirement.

 Please note a few technical things: